-People with a degree in business IT function as “translators” between IT teams (especially IT development) and the customer or requester.
-For example, they take the IT processes and produce information about them so customers can understand what is happening.
-Their activities cover a wide base: planning and conceptual design, programming and implementation, and support and maintenance for new software and systems.
+Business IT specialists function as "translators" between IT teams (especially IT development) and Group partners or requesters.
+For example, they take IT processes and produce information about them so customers can understand what is happening.
+Their activities cover a wide spectrum: planning and conceptual design, programming and implementation, and support and maintenance for new software and systems.
 They study work processes and analyse IT systems in terms of effectiveness, security and economic viability.
 At DB Systel, for example, business IT specialists design concepts for automated shunting and make sure that intelligent passenger wagons provide advance notification if repairs are necessary.
-In addition, they see to it that the IT environments of over 100,000 DB AG employees operate in line with the latest safety standards.
+In addition, they see to it that the IT environments of DB AG employees operate in line with the latest security standards.

 What do IT specialists do?

-What career paths are open to people with a digital media degree?
+What career paths are open to people with a degree in digital media?

 What do we look for in candidates?

 First and foremost, you need to be interested in the activities we have described, and you should have an affinity for cutting-edge technology, computer science and programming.
 You know how to learn in a way that helps you make progress.
 Teamwork is tremendously important to us, and it should be for you as well.
 You have a good grasp of technical and detail-heavy topics, and you can transfer what you know to other situations quickly and apply it accordingly.
 In addition to your school (or vocational school) leaving certificate, you have an affinity for maths, computer science, physics or business studies, as these will help you with your university courses and tasks at DB Systel.
 Good knowledge of German and English are also essential.
 If you are more interested in vocational training at DB Systel, further information is available here.

 What do we offer our cooperative education students?